 - Climate Science – e.g., filter for the veracity of statements about the causes and impacts of climate change (extending the advanced search capabilities of the Media Watch on Climate Change).

-The PHEME research project is funded by the European Commission (EC) within the 7th Framework Programme (FP7) under Project No. 611233.
-It started on 01 Jan 2014 and will run for 36 months.
+The PHEME research project was funded by the European Commission (EC) within the 7th Framework Programme (FP7) under Project No. 611233.
+It started on 01 Jan 2014 with a duration of 36 months.
 The consortium includes the following organizations: University of Sheffield (UK), MODUL University Vienna (AT), Saarland University (DE), King’s College (UK), University of Warwick (UK), Ontotext (BG), ATOS (ES), iHub (KE), and Swissinfo (CH).

 - Dawkins, R. (1976).
 The Selfish Gene.
 Oxford: Oxford University Press.